 Wrapping it Up

-To summarize, manufacturers have designed forklift safety monitoring systems to create a safe and secure workspace, with the crucial data exported from such systems allowing supervisors and warehouse managers to track safety and measure KPIs efficiently.
+To summarise, manufacturers have designed Forklift Safety Monitoring Systems to create a safe and secure workspace.
+The crucial data exported from such systems allows supervisors and warehouse managers to track safety and measure KPIs efficiently.
 Hence, a safety monitoring system is a must-have in every forklift in the workspace.